apify/apify-docs/README.md

 ## Deployment

-On each commit to the `master` branch of this repository, a new version of the Apify documentation gets built and deployed to [docs.apify.com](https://docs.apify.com/).
+On each commit to the `master` branch of this repository, a new version of the Apify documentation gets built and deployed to the appropriate subdomain.

-Every other branch can be viewed using the `?version=BRANCH_NAME` parameter, e.g. [https://docs.apify.com?version=feature/new-section].
+Every other branch can be viewed on its respective subdomain using the `?version=BRANCH_NAME` parameter, e.g. [https://docs.apify.com?version=feature/new-section].

-Keep in mind that there might be about 2 minute delay before updated documentation gets online (1 minute Github actions build + 1 minute update interval of docs website).
+Keep in mind that there might be about 2 minute delay before updated documentation gets online (1 minute Github actions build + 1 minute update interval of the website).

 ## Linting